 Efforts to continually improve our permitting process and, ultimately, customer service are ongoing.
-Air Quality Division staff are revising application forms (based on staff and stakeholder feedback), developing new guidance documents, making more information available on the Agency's website, and conducting meetings to identify additional ways to improve our processes and customer service.
+Air Quality Division staff recently revised application forms (based on staff and stakeholder feedback).
+The NDEQ continues to develop new guidance documents and fully utilize the Agency's website.